hpcleuven/iRODS-local-admin-training/06_WebDav_Handson.md

 Once you’ve connected, the WebDAV directory is mounted in your local pc.
 After you click on your driver you will see your iRODS collections and data objects.
 You can now start adding, editing, deleting files in this directory from the comfort of your computer.

+## Other WebDav clients

+ON windows systems the WebDav protocol can be used with programs as [WinSCP](https://winscp.net/eng/index.php) or [Cyberduck](https://cyberduck.io/).
+The later works also for MacOS.
+On Linux systems a good alternative is the [Cadaver client](http://www.webdav.org/cadaver/)